sequentech/election-verifier/README.md

 # agora-verifier

+`agora-verifier` performs universal verification of electoral process in [nVotes] platform.

+The verifications performed are:
+1. `recorded-as-cast`: Allows anyone to verify the inclusion of an encrypted ballot in the tally.
+2. `counted-as-recorded`: Allows anyone to verify that with the given set of encrypted ballots, the calculated election results are correct.
+This
+   includes:
+   - The usage of [vfork] library to verify the `Zero Knowledge Proofs` of:
+     - Key Generation
+     - Shuffling
+     - Joint-decryption of the encrypted ballots
-agora-verifier performs the tally and cryptographic verification of the election process, including key generation, shuffling and joint-decryption, using the [vfork] library.
-It also verifies the calculation of the election results using the [agora-results] and [agora-tally] libraries.
+   - The calculation of election results with the resulting plaintext ballots using the [agora-results] and [agora-tally] libraries.

 ## Usage

-### Verifying a tally
+### Performing `counted-as-recorded` verifications

 Once you have the `agora-verifier` binary and a tally to verify, it's simple to do.
 You would need to just run: